AwarenessPlus/service_authentication/README.md

 # web_services
-This repository has all the code associated with the web services that Awareness+ has.
+This repository has all the code associated with the authentication web service that Awareness+ has.